Walk This Way - Dog Training & Behavior Modification in the Catskills of NY

 THE DOG RUN BULLY

 Does your dog tend to end his trip to the dog run with a scuffle?
 Do other owners call their dogs and leash up when they see you coming?
 Bullying is a common problem, particularly with adolescent male dogs – although all ages and both genders are possible candidates.
+If your dog is picking on others in social settings, there are a handful of things you can do to teach him to curb his tendencies.

 First and foremost, you’re going to have to grab him, tell him he’s done, and leave the dog run.
 I know, I know…you just got there!
 He needs his exercise!
 And the good news is that with repetition, he’ll learn that if he acts like a jerk, he has to leave the dog run – which is not what he wants to do.
 The first few weeks might require more frequent trips to the run or longer walks to insure sufficient exercise, but your guy (or girl) has to learn that intimidation or fighting gets him removed from the fun.
 (Also, just in terms of safety, dogs don’t generally reboot after a fight or scuffle.
 They need some down time to cool off and come back to their senses.)
+You might also want to try (if possible) going to a variety of dog runs so that your dog doesn’t come to see a particular dog run as either “his” or as the place where he runs around scaring others.

 Hopefully, after several visits that involve him getting removed for bad behavior, you’ll be able to simply warn him when you see him getting overly excited.
 Basic obedience classes generally include some sort of command such as “leave it” to tell the dog to leave something alone.
 Your next step will be to give your dog the leave it command when you see he’s about to go too far.
 Call him over and praise him for doing the right thing, and then try to divert his attention away from that particular dog for a couple of minutes.
 Your goal is to get your pooch to the point where he self-interrupts before he goes too far – even without your help.
-This certainly doesn’t happen in a matter of days, but with consistency and plenty of opportunities to get it right or wrong, bullying behavior is often times manageable.
+This certainly doesn’t happen in a matter of days, but with consistency and plenty of opportunities to get it right or wrong, bullying behavior is often manageable.

 Make sure you have many trips that end on a good note, meaning you leave before Buster gets into trouble.
 The difference will be made clear in that you’ll swiftly and silently remove him when he’s gotten himself into a fight.
 You’ll happily remove him when it’s just time to go and you might even want to pop a treat in his mouth the second you’re out the dog run gate.